 One Christmas was so much like another in those years, to borrow a line from Dylan Thomas.
-My mother began the preparations in autumn.
-The plum pudding was stirred for good luck, then tied in gauze and seamed in a bowl on top of the our wood-burning Stanley stove.
-The big square Christmas cake, heavy with fruit, raisins sultanas, glace cherries, was baked until it was golden brown, and in the weeks ahead it would doused with whiskey to keep it moist.
-Closer to Christmas it was covered with almond paste, which required a lot of kneading and rolling to get to the right thickness.
-Two days later the white icing would be applied using a spoon to raise the icing into little peaks to give it a snow effect.
+Mother began the preparations in late autumn.
+The plum pudding was stirred one final time for good luck and steamed in a bowl on top of the wood-burning Stanley stove.
+The big square Christmas cake, heavy with fruit, raisins, sultanas and glace cherries, was baked until it was golden brown, and in the weeks ahead, it would doused with whiskey to keep it moist.
+Closer to Christmas the cake was covered with almond paste, which required a lot of kneading and rolling to get to the right thickness.
+Later white icing was applied using a spoon to raise the icing into little peaks to give it a snow effect.

-One year, I remember mother made a snow house with cardboard and white icing that she used for decoration on top.
-I think that was the year that someone started eating the icing off the back side of the cake (I didn’t start it, but I did indulge), and so on Christmas morning we had a cake that was iced on three sides.
+One year, I remember mother made a snow house with cardboard and white icing that she used for decoration on top of the cake, which was then left on the sideboard in the Drawing Room for safekeeping.
+I think that was the year that someone started eating the icing off the back side of the cake (I didn’t start it, but I did indulge), and on Christmas Day we had a cake that was iced on three sides.
 I don’t remember mother being mad over this.

 In the weeks leading up to Christmas, anticipation would build.
-The annual letter was written to Santa, each of us got to name the present we wanted.
-Christmas cards would begin to arrive from relatives in America, England, and Australia, and from my mother’s friend Pat, in South Africa.
+The annual letter was written to Santa, and each of us got to request the present we wanted.
+Christmas cards would arrive from relatives in America, England, Australia, and from my mother’s friend Pat in South Africa.

 Part of the Christmas ritual for us kids was the annual trip to Todds Department Store in Limerick city (30 miles away) for a photograph with Santa.
 Since it was the same Santa year after year, we had no trouble believing he was authentic.

 Midnight mass was another ritual.
-I can remember the crunch of feet on frosty gravel as we made our way to the car, and the bright stars in the dark country sky.
-Mass itself was a glorious production – the choir and the smell of incense all lending a sense of pageantry.
+I can remember the crunch of feet on frosty gravel as we made our way to the car and the bright stars in the dark country sky.
+Mass was a glorious production – the choir and the smell of incense all lent a sense of pageantry.

 Santa always came while we were at mass.
 The first thing to do when we got home was to put the baby Jesus in the crib.
-Then we were allowed to open our stockings, which usually held an orange, banana, chocolate and some little presents – once I got a yellow chicken that actually laid plastic eggs when you pressed it down.
+Then we were allowed to open our stockings, which usually held an orange, banana, chocolate, and some little presents – once I got a yellow chicken that actually laid plastic eggs.
 The big presents, under the tree, had to wait until morning to be opened.

-Mother passed away on New Year’s Eve, 2008, taking some of the magic with her, but she left us many warm memories, and the reminder to celebrate life’s special moments with gratitude and grace. ♦
+Mother passed away on New Year’s Eve, 2008, taking some of the magic with her, but she left us many warm memories and a reminder to celebrate life’s special moments with gratitude and grace. ♦